A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: Selmer schemes with stringent local conditions

-induce isomorphisms of Selmer schemes.
-(And hence, we omit $T$ from the notation for Selmer schemes.) \end{prop} \begin{proof} We need only consider an enlargement of $T$ to $T'\supset T$.
-It suffices to argue at the level of points in arbitrary $\Q_p$ algebras $R$ (\cite{kim1}, section 1), which we will omit from the notation.
-We will provisionally put the sets of primes into the notation as $H^1_{\Z}(G_T, U_n)$ and $H^1_{\Z}(G_{T'}, U_n)$.
-Clearly $H^1_{\Z}(G_T, U_n)\hra H^1_{\Z}(G_{T'}, U_n)$.
+\begin{proof} We need only consider an enlargement of $T$ to $T'\supset T$.
+We work with points with values in an arbitrary $\Qp$-algebra, which we will omit from the notation.
+We will provisionally put the sets of primes into the notation, as in $\Sel^n_T(\Xx)$.
+Clearly $\Sel^n_T(\Xx) \inj \Sel^n_{T'}(\Xx)$.
 Recall that $T$ contains already all primes of bad reduction and $p$.
 In particular, the action of $G_v$ for every prime $v\in T'\setminus T$ on $U_n$ is unramified.
-Thus, the image of $\cX(\Z_v)$ in $H^1(G_v, U_n)$ is trivial \cite{KT}.
+Thus, the image of $\Xx(\ZZ_v)$ in $H^1(G_v, U_n)$ is trivial (\S\ref{0211a}).
 That is, when $v\in T'\setminus T$, for a cohomology class in $c\in H^1(G_{T'}, U_n)$, the condition of locally belonging to the image of $j_v$ is actually the same as triviality at $v$.
 Thus, $c$ goes to zero under any of the restriction maps

 Since the $I_v$ act trivially on $U_n$, this implies that $c$ goes to zero under the restriction map